pymedphys/pymedphys/docs/developer/file-structure.rst

    |
    |-- ...

-Notice that each subpackage (`pymedphys_analysis` is the diagram example) also contains a `tests/` directory.
-As the name suggests, `tests/` contains a the suite of automated tests for that particular subpackage.
+Notice that each subpackage (`pymedphys_analysis` in the diagram example) also contains a `tests/` directory.
+As the name suggests, `tests/` contains the suite of automated tests for that particular subpackage.
 Any code present in *src/<subpackage>/* should be covered by tests in this directory.
 Automated testing is essential for effective `continuous integration`_, which is a core